 3. Make the metaverse count for your brand

 Aligning your brand with an experience relevant to your mission will render your products and services more rewarding and meaningful to consumers.
-These experiences may be fleeting, but the seed of awareness has been planted, so make sure you stay on point.
+These online experiences may be fleeting, but the seed of awareness has been planted, so make sure you stay on point to avoid missing out on valuable new business opportunities.

 4. It’s time to explore NFTs